bambooforest/salos/BivalTyp.md

 # `mutate()` character into factor

-To get a first idea of how much of everything is in the dataset, the function `summary()` is quite useful:
+To get a first idea of how much of everything is in the data set, the function `summary()` is quite useful:

 ``` r